triptec/derby-learn-by-example/README.md

 As you can see the only difference between the edit route and the view route is the actual route is /edit instead of /view and page.render('edit') instead of page.render('view') and that we don't reference the snippet, we don't want to update the snippet before we press save.

 We need to modify the snippets and add a id attribute to make our life simpler when we save them (Possible better solution is welcome!).
-Here's the snippets creation:
+Here's the code:

     data.setNull('snippets',[
         {